The best hotels in Eger

 Also skip the overhyped souvenir shops along the lower stretch of Széchenyi utca.
 For actual local wine to take home, go directly to the cellars in the Szépasszony-völgy or to the Buttler Winery.
 You'll pay less and get something worth drinking.

-Eger's best neighborhoods
+Eger's best hotel regions

 Prioritize the Old Town or Dobó Square first.
 You'll walk to Eger Castle, the Minaret, and the best wine cellars in the Szépasszony-völgy without ever needing a taxi.